 Next, let it sit there for 1 minute and 30 seconds.
 This will allow the heavy cream to melt the chocolate.
 Then, mix until it is smooth and glossy.
 Once it is ready place the bowl of chocolate ganache in the fridge.

-The chocolate ganache will need to be in the fridge for about 40 minutes.
-Every 10 minutes whisk the chocolate so it stays smooth even while cooling down.
-After the 40 minutes it should be thick, pretty solid and cool to the touch.
+The chocolate ganache will need to be in the fridge for about 45 minutes.
+Every 10 minutes mix the chocolate so it stays smooth even while cooling down.
+After the 40 minutes it should be thick and frosting like texture.